kacheio/docs/docs/intro/quick-start.md

 ### Run kache

-Now start your HTTP cache with the following command:
+Now start Kache with the following command:

 ```
 docker-compose -f cloud/docker/docker-compose.yml up
 ```

 ### Access kache
-You can now start browsing `http://localhost:8080/` and access Kache's API and get all the keys from the cache under `http://localhost:1338/api/v1/cache/keys`.
+You can now access the service under `http://localhost:8080/` and the API under `http://localhost:1338/api/cache/keys` which returns all the keys currentlz in the cache.